 - Accommodation in 4 and 5 Star hotels in Egypt.
 All our hotels have en-suite bathrooms and air-conditioning.

 - 3 nights on Deluxe Nile cruise ship.
 Land and water transport by coach, taxi, felucca sailboat, cruise ship, horse-drawn carriage and ferry.

 - Flights: Cairo - Aswan and Luxor - Cairo.

 - Sightseeing and entrance fees as mentioned in the itinerary.

 - All tips for group activities.

 - Porterage for one piece of luggage per person when available.
 Please make sure your luggage has wheels so you can move your own luggage when necessary.

 - Breakfast & dinner daily plus 3 lunches on Nile Cruise ship.

-- Guiding by Royal Heights tour leader Julie Bruce with assistance of our expert Egyptian guides
+- Guiding by Royal Heights tour leaders Julie and Norman Bruce with assistance of our expert Egyptian guides.

 Personal Expenses such as souvenirs, laundry, drinks not included at meals.